Skip to Content

 This general area is known as the West End, and is a hub for shopping, dining, nightlife, culture, and sightseeing.
 Piccadilly Circus is also within walking distance of other popular parts of London, such as Covent Garden and Westminster.

-If you want to find out all about what Piccadilly Circus has to offer, read on.
+If you want to learn about what Piccadilly Circus has to offer, read on.
 From getting there and where to go, to the best hotels and restaurants in Piccadilly Circus, this guide has got you covered!

 Things to do in Piccadilly Circus include seeing the famous statue of Eros.